Safety tips for wood stoves and pellet stoves

 Keep these tips in mind for safe and efficient wood stove use:

-- Scrub, scrub, scrub.
+- Keep it clean.
 Clean out the inside of your wood stove with a wire brush once in a while to be sure it’s heating the air as efficiently as possible — even the slightest buildup of soot can significantly lower the heat transfer efficiency of metal, meaning you might not be getting the most out of your stove.

-- Go with what’s in season.
-Freshly chopped wood is too moist to burn in your fireplace; it can cause extra smoke and a buildup of creosote in your chimney, which could lead to smoke damage or even a chimney fire.
+- Go for seasoned wood.
+Freshly chopped wood is too moist to burn in your wood stove; it can cause extra smoke and a buildup of creosote in your chimney, which could lead to smoke damage or even a chimney fire.
 “Seasoned wood” is wood that has been cut, split, and left to dry for six to 24 months, depending on the type of wood — and this is what you should burn in your wood stove.

 Pellet stove safety tips